 - Asks the question: “Are we building the right system?”

-Standards in Verification and Validation
+Standards for Verification and Validation

 - An Illustration of the Concepts of Verification and Validation in Computational Solid Mechanics, ASME V&V-10.1 (2012).

 Verification is the process that investigates the solution of the equations with regards to the verification of code (programming) and the verification of the calculation (mathematical models and numerical methods).
-The fundamental duties of the process consist of finding programming errors and examining mathematical calculations in order to solve the equations right.
+The fundamental duties of the process consist of finding programming errors and examining mathematical calculations in order to solve the equations correctly.
 The steps of verification assessment include:

 - Error detection in the underlying computer programming code